computational-genomics-lab/STRAP/README.md

 **3. Raw samples quality control**
 ------------------------------
-Quality control analysis of the raw samples can be done using command ``cleanReads``
+Quality control analysis of the raw samples can be done using command ``clearReads``

   **Requirements**

-    1. Execution of prepareProject.py command
+    1. prepareProject.py should have been first run  prior to running this module
     2. Availability of ``luigi.cfg`` file in ``parent folder`` and ``pe_samples.lst`` inside the ``config``.